Asymptotic Convergence Analysis of High-Order Proximal-Point Methods Beyond Sublinear Rates: Uniform quasiconvexity: Characterization and properties

 By the Cauchy–Schwarz inequality, uniform monotonicity implies

-see, e.g., \cite{liu2023strongly}.
-For $\phi(t)=t^2$, the inequality \eqref{eq:inLip} is known as the \textit{reverse Lipschitz} or \textit{inverse Lipschitz} condition.
-For the operator $S(x)=Ax-b$, if all singular values are positive or equivalently when $A$ is full rank \cite[Appendix~A.5]{boyd2004convex}, then $S$ satisfies \eqref{eq:inLip} with $L=\sigma_{\bs\min}$, the smallest singular value of $A$.
+For $\phi(t)=\rho t^2$, with $\rho>0$, the inequality \eqref{eq:inLip} is known as the \textit{reverse Lipschitz} or \textit{inverse Lipschitz} condition, and it implies uniform regularity.
 Additionally, for single-valued and bijective operators $T$, this condition is referred to as \textit{metric regularity}.
-The class of operators that satisfy \eqref{eq:inLip} forms a subclass of uniformly regular operators. \end{remark}
+In particular, the class of uniformly monotone operators whose modulus $\vartheta$ can be written as $\vartheta(t)=t\phi(t)$, where $\phi$ is a modulus, forms a subclass of uniformly regular operators.